Tychobra/polished/README.md

 # polished

-Authentication and Administration for Shiny apps.
+Authentication and administration for Shiny apps.
 Polished provides a way to secure your Shiny application behind an authentication layer.
 It also provides a UI for controlling user access and monitoring user activitiy.

 ## Getting Started